-ACCD Condition / Transcription Hearing Penalty Penalty Penalty ASSR Condition / Transgression Required 1st offence 2nd offence 3rd offence 200 Committing any breach of the GCR's, ASSR's or SR's when no specific penalty(ies) are stipulated.
-Exclusion - - 205.3 Any incorrect, fraudulent or unsporting action carried out by the crew or their supporting staff / members will be judged by the Clerk of the Course, who may impose a penalty that may go as far as exclusion Yellow Card Valid for next 4 events entered Exclusion - 205.1 Notwithstanding anything contained in this ASSR or elsewhere in the regulations the Clerk of the Course of the event may issue a "yellow card" to a competitor in lieu of the prescribed penalty of exclusion, provided that the Clerk of the Course is satisfied that, the breach of the rules was inadvertent, the breach of the rules conferred no competitive advantage, the competitor has not previously been sanctioned for similar breaches and that a penalty of exclusion would be unduly harsh.
-Yellow Card Valid for next 4 events entered Exclusion - 101 Not having the correct MSA license No Refusal to Start - - all 600 Failure to comply with Minimum safety standards Refusal to Start - - 801.3) Late arrival without permission at Scrutineering R 1,000 - -
+ASSR Condition / Transgrossion Hearing Penalty Penalty Penalty ASSK Condition / Transgression Required 1st offence 2nd offence 3rd offence 200 Committing any breach of the GCR's, ASSR's or SR's when no specific penalty(ies) are stipulated.
+Exclusion - - Any incorrect, fraudulent or unsporting action carried out by the crew or their supporting staff / members will be judged by the Clerk of the Course, who may impose a penalty that may go as far as exclusion Yellow Card Valid for Exclusion 205.3 next 4 events entered EXCIUSION - 205.1 Notwithstanding anything contained in this ASSR or elsewhere in the regulations the Clerk of the Course of the event may issue a "yellow card" to a competitor in lieu of the prescribed penalty of exclusion, provided that the Clerk of the Course is satisfied that, the breach of the rules was inadvertent, the breach of the rules conferred no competitive advantage, the competitor has not previously been sanctioned for similar breaches and that a penalty of exclusion would be unduly harsh.
+Yellow Card Valid for next 4 events entered Exclusion - 101 Not having the correct MSA license No Refusal to Start - - all 600 Failure to comply with Minimum safety standards Refusal to Start - - 801.3) Late arrival without permission at Scrutineering R 1,000 - - 206.2) 206.3) Any crew which does not attend the driver's briefing.
+R 1,000 + Yellow Card 5min -